Beyond Bone Health: 3 Evidence-Backed And Surprising Health Benefits Of Regular Exercise

 This is great news.
 You don’t have to go from zero to a hundred and completely upend your routine to improve your health and extend your life.
 You just have to add 15 minutes of physical activity per day.
-The Save Our Bones Program recommends walking and weight-bearing exercises along with bone-building targeted ones.
+The Osteoporosis Reversal Program recommends walking and weight-bearing exercises along with bone-building targeted ones.
 These are precisely the sort of exercises shown in the studies above to decrease the chance of diseases, increase mental capacity, and to extend the years of your life.

 If you’re looking for a way to get started and put these ideas into motion, then follow this link to learn more about the Densercise™ Epidensity Training System.
 It’s an exercise program specifically developed to build your bones, that also provides everything you need to start a life-improving practice of physical activity.
 Also, the length of a Densercise™ session is the exact length of the daily recommendation of the last study in today’s article: 15 minutes.

 Take Exercising For Your Bones to the Next Level!

 Learn the 52 exercise moves that jumpstart bone-building – all backed by the latest in epigenetics research.

 Clearly, you can’t keep your body and bones healthy without regular physical exercise.
 That’s the bottom line.
 If you’re ready to start improving the health of your bones and your life, today is the day to make that change!

 1 Huseyin Naci, John P A Ioannidis.
 “Comparative effectiveness of exercise and drug interventions on mortality outcomes: metaepidemiological study.”
 BMJ 2013;347:f5577.
 Web: http://www.bmj.com/content/347/bmj.f5577